-The Placebo and Standard of Care (PSoC) Initiative was established to enable the sharing of data to maximize the value of clinical data collected historically in the placebo and standard of care control arms of clinical trials.
-For purposes of the PSoC sharing solution, placebo data is defined as any data generated from a control arm of a trial whereas the subject received only an inert substance.
-Standard of care data is defined as any data generated from a control arm of a trial whereas the subject received a marketed, active treatment.
-Our desired outcome is to establish a platform that enables TransCelerate Member Companies to enhance clinical trial designs, develop disease models, provide context for safety observations and improve their ability to recruit patients.
+The Placebo and Standard of Care (PSoC) Initiative was established to enable the sharing of de-identified data to maximize the value of clinical data collected historically in the placebo and standard of care control arms of clinical trials.
+For purposes of the PSoC sharing solution, placebo data is defined as any data generated from a control arm of a trial where the study participants received only an inert substance.
+Standard of care data is defined as any data generated from a control arm of a trial where the study participants received a marketed, active treatment.

 Common Protocol Template

 The Common Protocol Template Initiative is working with industry stakeholders and regulators to create a model clinical trial protocol template containing a common structure and model language to improve accuracy in data recordation and speed study start up.

 The Clinical Data Standards Initiative, in collaboration with leading industry organizations, aims to develop industry-wide Data Standards in priority Therapeutic Areas (TAs) to support the exchange and submission of clinical research and meta-data, while improving patient safety and outcomes.